Fear of missing out: Behavioral

 The fear of missing out stems from a feeling of missing social connections or information.
 This absent feeling is then followed by a need or drive to interact socially to boost connections.
 The fear of missing out not only leads to negative psychological effects but also has been shown to increase negative behavioral patterns.
 In aims of maintaining social connections, negative habits are formed or heightened.
 A 2019 University of Glasgow study surveyed 467 adolescents, and found that the respondents felt societal pressure to always be available.
 According to John M. Grohol, founder and Editor-in-Chief of Psych Central, FOMO may lead to a constant search for new connections with others, abandoning current connections to do so.
 The fear of missing out derived from digital connection has been positively correlated with bad technology habits especially in youth.
-These negative habits included increased screen time, checking social media during school, or driving while texting.
-Social media use in the presence of others can be referred to as phubbing.
+These negative habits included increased screen time, checking social media during school, or texting while driving.
+Social media use in the presence of others can be referred to as phubbing, the habit of snubbing a physically present person in favour of a mobile phone.
 Multiple studies have also identified a negative correlation between the hours of sleep and the scale at which individuals experience fear of missing out.
 A lack of sleep in college students experiencing FOMO can be attributed to the number of social interactions that occur late at night on campuses.
-Another study has highlighted the impact of FOMO in college students making adverse decisions with alcohol such as underage drinking, and binge-drinking.